hmakelin/gisnav/docs/vitepress/docs/raspberry-pi-pixhawk.md

 - These instructions assume you are using the default hostname `raspberrypi.local` from the `rpi-imager` tool.

 - Your development host and Raspberry Pi 5 must be on the same local network.
 You can e.g. connect them with an Ethernet cable.
+You may want to share Internet connection to the Raspberry Pi 5 if you want to download the Debian package directly from the Internet onto the Pi.

 ## Install GISNav Compose Services